njwilson23/narwhal/README.md

     density = narwhal.gsw.rho(cast["sa"], cast["ct"], cast["p"])

-Currently, GSW 3.05 is included.
+Currently, GSW 3.05 is packaged with Narwhal.

 ### Data should not be tied to software

 For storage, data is serialized to JSON or HDF files.
-These common formats are open and easily imported into other analysis packages (such as MATLAB), or browser-based visualization libraries (such as D3).
+These common formats are open and easily imported into other analysis packages (such as MATLAB), or visualization libraries (such as D3).

 Parsers are also included for WOCE CTD casts in NetCDF format and Arctic Switchyard CTD casts in ASCII table format.